Is it a Muscle Cramp or Muscle Strain?

-Last week when I picked up my daughter at dance, I noticed her limping to the truck.
+Last week when my daughter walked in from cheerleading practice, I noticed her limping.
 When I asked her why she was limping, she went on to explain what I often hear and have seen from my athletes.
-This being the first time she ever experienced such a feeling, I felt it was a great teachable moment for her to understand the difference between a pulled muscle (Muscle Strain) and a muscle cramp and why they occur.
+Having been fortunate to evade serious injuries until this point in her career, I felt it was a great teachable moment for her to understand the difference between a muscle 'strain' vs. a muscle 'cramp' and why they occur.

 To most, a cramp and strain may ‘feel’ the same, but the onset of these occur for different reasons and very different ways.
 How do you know the difference?
 The easiest way to determine one versus the other is simple.
 Does immediately stretching the muscle provide relief or cause you more pain?
 If immediate relief is felt, it’s likely just cramping.
 If the act of stretching seems to cause more pain and you cannot get a good stretch, it is more likely a strain where you have partially cause some micro-tears in the muscle, but the majority of the muscle fibers are still intact.